aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/README.md

 ### Lambda functions with Pandas Layer pre-requisite

-There are lambda functions that will need [Pandas](https://pandas.pydata.org/) Layer, these are:
+There are three (3) lambda functions that will need [Pandas](https://pandas.pydata.org/) Layer, these are:
 - CLRealTime - python3.7
 - FSUpdate - python 3.7
 - UpdateContract - python 3.7